Cybersecurity for Infrastructure Summit

 at the Cybersecurity in Infrastructure Summit

-The Cybersecurity for Infrastructure Summit will bring together senior executives responsible for cybersecurity and data protection, technology, governance, legal and compliance leaders, to discuss the following big themes:
+The Cybersecurity for Infrastructure Summit brought together senior executives responsible for cybersecurity and data protection, technology, governance, legal and compliance leaders, and discussed the following big themes:

 1. Designing resilient architecture